Kipwisp/runescape-midinet/README.md

 * **dropout**: the dropout rate
 * **learning_rate**: the learning rate
 * **batch_size**: the batch size used during training
-* **dataset**: the dataset that will be used for training and inference

 ## Training
-To begin training the model simply run the `train.py` script.
+To begin training the model simply run the `train.py` script like shown below.
 TensorBoard graphs to track loss and accuracy can be under `logs`.
 After training is finished, the model will be saved to the directory specified by `save_directory`.

 ```
-python train.py -e 5 -s midinet_model
+python train.py -e 5 -s midinet_model -d rs_ost
 ```

 The `train.py` script takes in the following arguments:
 * **--epochs (-e)**: number of epochs to train the model for
 * **--save_directory (-s)**: the directory the model will be saved to
+* **--dataset (-d)**: the directory containing the dataset to train on
 * **--restore****: will restore from the latest checkpoint if given as an argument

 ## Inference
 After training, we can use the model for inference to generate MIDI music.

-The model will be given random samples from the dataset specified in `parameters.json` as the seed to begin inference with.
-If you wish to draw samples from a different dataset for inference, simply change the dataset parameter in `parameters.json`.
+The model will be given random samples from the dataset as the seed to begin inference with.

 To generate some music, simply run the `generate.py` script like shown below.
 The model that will be used for inference is specified by `save_directory`.